Battle of Tarakan (1942): Reprisals

-In response for the loss of minesweepers W-13 & W-14, many Dutch POWs, particularly those from the Karoengan battery were subsequently executed by the Japanese.
-On 18 January 215 prisoners were marched off from the POW camp and drowned at sea near where both minesweepers sunk.
+In response for the loss of minesweepers W-13 and W-14, many Dutch POWs, particularly those from the Karoengan battery were subsequently executed by the Japanese.
+On 18 January 215 prisoners were marched off from the POW camp and drowned at sea near where both minesweepers sank.
 A differing account stated that survivors from the two sunken minesweepers beheaded the prisoners or tied their hands and feet and threw them into the swamps to drown or be eaten alive by crocodiles.
-Postwar research could not determine whether Japanese forces massacred all Dutch prisoners at sea or executed several of them on land.”
+Postwar research could not determine whether Japanese forces massacred all Dutch prisoners at sea or executed several of them on land.

-Dutch Bombing Missions
+Dutch bombing missions

-Dutch planes flew bombing missions from the Samarinda II Airfield in eastern Borneo on Tarakan Airfield repeatedly on January 13–14.15 Navy personnel were killed, and an additional 27 were wounded during these raids.
+Dutch planes flew bombing missions from the Samarinda II Airfield in eastern Borneo on Tarakan Airfield repeatedly on January 13–14.
+15 Navy personnel were killed, and an additional 27 were wounded in these raids.
 However, repairs by the 2nd Base Force engineers brought the airfield back into operation by 16 January when planes of the 23rd Air Flotilla and Tinian Air Wing flew in from Jolo.
 The airfield would then become the staging ground for the Japanese invasion of Balikpapan.